noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/contract_interaction.md

 ).getWallet();
 ```

-For ease of use, `aztec.js` also ships with a helper `getSandboxAccountsWallets` method that returns a wallet for each of the pre-initialised accounts in the Sandbox, so you can send transactions as any of them.
+For ease of use, `aztec.js` also ships with a helper `getSandboxAccountsWallets` method that returns a wallet for each of the pre-initialized accounts in the Sandbox, so you can send transactions as any of them.

 ```js
 import { getSandboxAccountsWallets } from '@aztec/aztec.js';
 ```

-We'll use one of these wallets to initialise the `Contract` instance that represents our private token contract, so every transaction sent through it will be sent through that wallet.
+We'll use one of these wallets to initialize the `Contract` instance that represents our private token contract, so every transaction sent through it will be sent through that wallet.

 #include_code transferPrivateFunds yarn-project/end-to-end/src/sample-dapp/index.mjs javascript

 Let's go step-by-step on this snippet.
 We first get wallets for two of the Sandbox accounts, and name them `owner` and `recipient`.
-Then, we initialise the private token `Contract` instance using the `owner` wallet, meaning that any transactions sent through it will have the `owner` as sender.
+Then, we initialize the private token `Contract` instance using the `owner` wallet, meaning that any transactions sent through it will have the `owner` as sender.

 Next, we send a transfer transaction, moving 1 unit of balance to the `recipient` account address.
 This has no immediate effect, since the transaction first needs to be simulated locally and then submitted and mined.
 Only once this has finished we can query the balances again and see the effect of our transaction.
 We are using a `showPrivateBalances` helper function here which has the code we wrote in the section above.